 PerseveranceBridges’ family suffered, too; her father lost his job and grocery stores refused to sell to her mother.
 Despite the oppression the Bridges family faced for nothing more than getting their daughter an education, Ruby Bridges never missed a day of school.

 The Effect and Legacy of Ruby's BraveryOver time, other Black students enrolled at the school, including Bridges’ four nieces.
 Ruby Bridges helped pave the way for racial integration in schools, dealing with severe racism and continuing to push for her right to learn.
 She wrote about her experiences in two books and won the Carter G. Woodson Award; she also established the Ruby Bridges Foundation in 1999 to promote tolerance and push for change via education.

 Ruby Bridges Activities (Mostly Grades 4-7)

-Ruby Bridges Activity Bundle (On Teachers Pay Teachers)This packet includes all of the printables below in a single bundle and comes with an answer sheet.
+- Ruby Bridges Activity Bundle (On Teachers Pay Teachers)This packet includes all of the printables below in a single bundle and comes with an answer sheet.
 Only $2.25!
 It's a great and convenient way to support MrNussbaum.com.
 Remember that all of our bundles are FREE when you subscribe to MrN365.com.
 These are worth hundreds of dollars.

-Ruby Bridges Online Correct-me Passage - This fun activity requires students to correct a passage about the life of Ruby Bridges that has eight factual errors.
+- Ruby Bridges Online Correct-me Passage - This fun activity requires students to correct a passage about the life of Ruby Bridges that has eight factual errors.
 Students first must discover the errors, then click on them and select the correct answer from the drop down menu.

-Ruby Bridges Online Fact or Fiction - This fun activity requires students to read a Ruby Bridges passage and then, to sort 11 statements into those that are facts and those that are fiction.
+- Ruby Bridges Online Fact or Fiction - This fun activity requires students to read a Ruby Bridges passage and then, to sort 11 statements into those that are facts and those that are fiction.
 The program gives immediate feedback.

-Ruby Bridges Text Structure (Causes and Effects) - This printable activity requires students to fill in a cause and effect chart where some of the causes are empty and some of the effects are empty.
+- Ruby Bridges Text Structure (Causes and Effects) - This printable activity requires students to fill in a cause and effect chart where some of the causes are empty and some of the effects are empty.
 Students can choose from a bank the causes and effects to enter.

 - Virtual History Teacher - Grading a "Ruby Bridges" Test - Students play the role of a virtual history teacher and must grade responses to three questions about the life of Ruby Bridges.
 Each response is incomplete, and students must fill in the missing information in the "response" section.
 It's designed to reinforce the importance of elaboration.
 Students can use the Ruby Bridges biography for reference.